 Using a GPS to get to the farm is recommended as you must make several double turns in a housing development area.

 The cost is around $2 per car, and you can even buy sunflowers at their store.

 The sunflowers are not available all year round, so we recommend contacting them at 939-402-7967 to ensure the correct season to plan your trip.

 This is the perfect beach if you want to enjoy a wide-open beach, beautiful views, and a picnic with the sea breeze.

-La Ponderosa Lighthouse Ruins, the Borinquen Beach area, and the Wilderness Beach are three of the best things to see in the Punta Borinquen Beach area.
+La Ponderosa Lighthouse Ruins, the Borinquen Beach area, and Wilderness Beach are three of the best things to see in the Punta Borinquen Beach area.

-Each of these three places is special in its way.
+Each of these three places is special in its own way.
 The beach is in the Aguadilla neighborhood of Malleza Baja.